 - Allows for easier testing, as development databases can be housed within the same container as production databases

 - Allows for the separation of duties between database administrators, who manage only the individual Autonomous Database instances to which they are granted privileges, and fleet managers, who manage infrastructure resources and container databases.

-- An Autonomous Transaction Processing Database, which is a user database configured for a transactional workload.
+- An Autonomous Database.
 You can create multiple Autonomous Databases within the same container database.
 This level of the database architecture is analogous to the pluggable databases (PDBs) found in non-Autonomous Exadata systems.
 Your Autonomous Database can be configured for either transaction processing or data warehouse workloads.

 You must create the dedicated deployment resources in the following order:

 - Autonomous Exadata Infrastructure.
 See Creating an Autonomous Exadata Infrastructure Resource for more information.

 - Autonomous Container Database.
 See Creating an Autonomous Container Database for more information.

-- Autonomous Transaction Processing Database.
+- Autonomous Database.
 See Creating an Autonomous Database for more information.

 Related resources and prerequisites include:

 A Virtual Cloud Network (VCN) and a Subnet, which you create using Oracle Cloud Infrastructure's Networking service.
-You must have at least one VCN and one subnet available to provision an Autonomous Transaction Processing dedicated deployment.
+You must have at least one VCN and one subnet available to provision an Autonomous Database with dedicated deployment.

 For more information, see the following topics: